Lindsay Littleson Menu

 Hi!
 Welcome to my website.
 My name’s Lindsay Littleson and I’m a children’s author living in East Renfrewshire, Scotland.

-I’m the author of Guardians of the Wild Unicorns, a middle-grade novel starring the unicorns of mythology and legend.
+I’m also the author of Guardians of the Wild Unicorns, a middle-grade novel starring the unicorns of mythology and legend.
 Another of my novels is The Titanic Detective Agency, a fresh retelling of the tragedy with a Scottish twist.
-Secrets of the Last Merfolk came out in 2021 with Floris Books and The Rewilders and Euro Spies have both been recently published by Cranachan Books.
+Secrets of the Last Merfolk came out in 2021 with Floris Books and The Rewilders and Euro Spies were both published by Cranachan Books.

 My first children’s book, The Mixed Up Summer of Lily McLean, won the 2014 Kelpies Prize and is published by Floris Books.